rainbowphysics/PyTower/README.md

 - `AUTHOR`: Script author
 - `URL`: External URL for more information (e.g., a link to a forum post)
 - `INFO`: Further info printed when calling `pytower info <toolname>`
-- `PARAMETERS`: Dictionary of required parameters and their types (`dict[str, ToolParameterInfo]`)
+- `PARAMETERS`: Dictionary of required parameters and their types (registered as `ToolParameterInfo` instances)
 - `IGNORE=True`: Tells PyTower to skip over this script.
 Useful for shared libraries or utility scripts

 ## Contributing
 This project is open source and open to public contributions.

-To make a contribution, submit a pull request following PEP 8: https://peps.python.org/pep-0008/.
+To make a contribution, create a new branch/fork and submit a pull request.
+Contributions should follow the PEP 8 styleguide: https://peps.python.org/pep-0008/.

 ## Important Notice:
 #### This API is not officially affiliated with PixelTail Games nor Tower Unite, please do not ask for help regarding tooling/scripts in the official Discord server nor on the official forums, except for in the megathread or in any other relevant threads.